GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	If true, replicates to all remotes on startup to ensure they
 	are in-sync with this server.
 By default, true.

+gerrit.autoReload
+:	If true, automatically reload replication destinations and settings
+    when replication.config file is updated, without requiring the plugin to be reloaded.
+Existing pending replication events based on old settings are discarded.
+By default, false.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different